LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D2.2-RelatedData.md

 title: Working with Scaffolding and Related Data
 description: You will learn how to scaffold a domain model entity to create views and controller methods.
 You will also learn to manage the way Entity Framework handles related data.
 ---
-# Working with Scaffolding and Related Data
+# Working with Related Data

 **CS296N Web Development 2**